assilbekov/react-query-simple/README.md

 Get ready to use React Query hooks to cover all your needs:

 ```
-import { simpleReactQuery } from 'react-query-simple';
+import { reactQuerySimple } from 'react-query-simple';

 export const {
   useGetProductsQuery,